idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/PCNSFVStrongBC.md

 This object accepts functions describing boundary values for pressure, fluid temperature, and superficial velocity.
-The superficial velocity functions can also be used to supply superficial momentum information insteady by setting `velocity_function_includes_rho = true`.
+The superficial velocity functions can also be used to supply superficial momentum information instead by setting `velocity_function_includes_rho = true`.
 If no function is provided for a quantity, the boundary value of that quantity will be determined by extrapolating from the neighboring boundary cell centroid using cell centroid